locize/blog/source/_posts/i18next-vue.md

 # So first of all: "Why i18next?" <a name="why-i18next"></a>

-When it comes to Vue localization, one of the most popular is [i18next](https://www.i18next.com) with it's Vue extension [i18next-vue](https://i18next.github.io/i18next-vue/), and for good reasons:
+When it comes to Vue localization, one of the most popular is [i18next](https://www.i18next.com) with its Vue extension [i18next-vue](https://i18next.github.io/i18next-vue/), and for good reasons:

 *i18next was created in late 2011.
 It's older than most of the libraries you will use nowadays, including your main frontend technology ([React](../react-i18next/), [Angular](../angular-i18next/), Vue, ...).*
 <br />